Telephone 217500000 (ext.22512)

 H Index of Web of Science 29

-Currently, my main research is focused on the functioning of Mediterranean and Tropical vegetation, both vascular and lichen communities, through ecophysiological and ecological approaches, in particular, carbon and water fluxes from leaf to ecosystem levels.
+The focus of my research is based on the study of the functioning of Mediterranean and Tropical vegetation, based on an ecophysiological and ecological approach, in particular, carbon and water fluxes from leaf to ecosystem levels.

 Munzi, S., Branquinho, C., Cruz, C., Máguas, C., Leith, I., Sheppard, L. & Sutton, M. (2018) δ15N in lichens reflects the isotopic signature of ammonia source.Science of the Total Environment, 653, 698-704.
 DOI:https://doi.org/10.1016/j.scitotenv.2018.11.010 (IF2017 4,610; Q1 Environmental Sciences)